mzareefmustafa/olist-sql-analytics/README.md

-# 🛒 Olist E-Commerce Analytics (SQL)
+# Olist E-Commerce Analytics (SQL)

-An end-to-end SQL project analyzing transactional data from **Olist**, a Brazilian e-commerce marketplace.
+An end-to-end SQL analysis of transactional data from **Olist**, a Brazilian e-commerce marketplace.
-The project focuses on building a clean analytical base, validating data quality, and answering business questions around revenue, delivery performance, customer geography, and product categories.
+This project focuses on building a clean analytical foundation, validating data quality, and answering business questions related to revenue, delivery performance, customer geography, and product categories.

-All analysis was performed in **SQLite** using structured queries, CTEs, window functions, and time-based feature engineering.
+All analysis was performed in **SQLite**, emphasizing analytical correctness, structure, and reasoning over visualization.

----

-## 🚀 What This Project Shows

-- Real-world relational data analysis using SQL
+## Purpose

+This project was built to:
-- Designing and enforcing a clear analytical grain
+- Design a reusable analytical dataset with a clear and explicit grain
-- Building reusable base datasets with joins
-- Performing data quality checks before analysis
+- Validate data quality before analysis
-- Time-based feature engineering
-- Aggregations, window functions, and ranking logic
-- Exporting SQL outputs for reporting and visualization
-- Translating raw query results into business insights

-This project emphasizes **analysis correctness, structure, and reasoning**, rather than visualization.

----

-## 📊 Analysis Highlights

-This project answers questions such as:
+- Analyze revenue concentration, delivery reliability, and geographic patterns
+- Answer business questions using structured, production-style SQL queries

+## Key Questions Answered

 - How reliable is delivery performance overall?
-- Does high revenue or volume impact delivery reliability?
+- Does higher revenue or order volume affect delivery reliability?
-- Which product categories drive the most revenue?
+- Which product categories generate the most revenue?
 - How does revenue vary by time and geography?
 - Do category preferences differ by state?

-Key analytical themes include:

-- Delivery performance vs. estimated delivery dates
-- Revenue concentration by category
-- Customer and revenue distribution by state
-- Category rankings within each state
-- Relationship between revenue scale and delivery reliability

----

-## 🧱 Analytical Design
+## Analytical Design

 ### Core Grain

-> **One row per order item**
+**One row per order item**

-This grain allows:
+This grain enables:
 - Accurate revenue attribution
 - Flexible aggregation across time, geography, and product categories
 - Consistent reuse across all downstream analyses

 A reusable order-item–level dataset is constructed and referenced throughout the project.

----
+## Analysis Highlights

+- Delivery performance compared against estimated delivery dates
+- Revenue concentration across product categories
+- Customer and revenue distribution by state
+- Category rankings within each state using window functions
+- Relationship between revenue scale and delivery reliability

+## Key Insights

+- Overall on-time delivery rate is approximately **92.9%**.
+- High-revenue categories maintain delivery performance close to the overall average.
+- Revenue is highly concentrated within a small subset of product categories.
+- São Paulo (SP) dominates in total orders, items sold, and revenue.
+- Several lower-volume states show higher average item prices.
+- Product category preferences vary meaningfully by state.
+- Higher revenue does not appear to come at the cost of delivery reliability.

+(Full analysis and supporting queries are available in `REPORT.md` and the SQL files.)

-## 🛠 Tools & Skills Used
+## Tools & Skills Used

-- SQL (SQLite dialect)
+- SQL (SQLite)
 - INNER and LEFT joins
 - Common Table Expressions (CTEs)
 - Window functions (RANK)